-The Kansas Board of Regents has now approved 56 courses for guaranteed transfer among all Kansas public postsecondary institutions.
-A student who completes these courses at any Kansas public community college, technical college, or university can be certain that he or she can transfer that course to any other public institution in Kansas in pursuit of a degree or credential.
+The Kansas Board of Regents has now approved 66 courses for guaranteed transfer.
+A student who completes one of these courses at any Kansas public university, community college, or technical college can be certain that he or she can transfer it to any other Kansas public postsecondary institution offering the course.

 Course Equivalency Guides: Click on any of the course names below to review the Course ID number, title, and number of credits assigned to that course at each public postsecondary institution in the system.